 - NPS/CRC specific work

-Perusing the table does throw up some interesting features; for instance all but two probation providers (NPS and CRCs) are rated good for leadership.
-On the other hand, 8/10 CRCs were rated inadequate for implementing and delivering supervision and 9/10 inadequate for reviewing cases.
+Perusing the table does throw up some interesting features; for instance all but two probation providers (NPS and CRCs) are rated good or better for leadership.
+On the other hand, every CRC was rated poor or inadequate in they key tasks of implementing and delivering supervision and for reviewing cases.

 The table will be updated following the publication of every inspection report.